jxoss/flow-service-api/README.md

 # flow-service-api
-Flow wrapper of the service API
+Flow wrapper of the Service API